-Classic British scones are one of my favourite things.
+Classic Cornish scones are one of my favourite things.
 There's something about a warm scone, fresh from the oven, sliced in two and slathered with butter and enjoyed with a cup of tea that is quintessentially British.

 These scones are really easy and quick to make.
-There's no chilling time, it's just mix, cut and bake, so you can butter one within half an hour!
+There's no chilling time, it's just mix, cut and bake, so you can butter one within half an hour.

 There's huge debate in the UK regarding scones, from the country of origin, to the pronounciation.
 There is also a place in Scotland called Scone, which is pronounced 'scon'.
-I'm in the 'scon' camp and my husband is in the 'scone' camp and we grew up in the same town!
+I'm in the 'scon' camp and my husband is in the 'scone' camp and we grew up in the same town.

-More confusingly is that at first glance, a British scone looks like an American biscuit.
+More confusingly, is that at first glance, a British scone looks like an American biscuit.
 The resemblance ends there.
 British scones use less sugar, are cut in a circular or hexaganol shape, and are only glazed with milk or egg.
-We get the sweetness by the dollop of jam on top!
+We get the sweetness by the dollop of jam on top.

 American scones are made by flattening the dough into a circle and cutting into segments before baking.
 They are often flavoured with fruit and glazed with icing afterwards.

 A cream tea is normally a scone with strawberry jam and clotted cream in pots, served alongside a pot a tea.
 There is yet more debate as to whether the jam or cream is added first.

-The Devonshire cream tea has cream first and neighbouring Cornwall has jam first!
-Who knew that British scones were so complicated!
+The Devonshire cream tea scone has cream added first and neighbouring Cornwall has jam first on a Cornish scone.
+Who knew that British scones were so complicated?

 A cream tea is normally also a component of afternoon tea, which is making a real comeback with home deliveries.